But not everyone knows how it's done or even what it means. I certainly didn't when I first started out!

 Finally, I answer some of your most often asked questions about the candling process.

-Candling gives valuable clues as to whether you should expect problems during incubation or after hatch.
+Candling gives valuable clues as to whether you should expect problems during incubation - whether the embryo has died, for example - or after hatch.
 It's a critical skill to develop if you want to incubate your own eggs.

 In this article, you'll learn all you need to know to become a competent candler.

-Talk to older people who used to incubate and they'll tell you it's called candling because it used to be done with - well, with a candle.
+Talk to older people who used to hatch their own chicks and they'll tell you it's called "candling" because it used to be done with a candle.

-The egg was held over the flame in a darkened room, and that allowed the person to see through the shell.
+The incubated egg was held over the flame in a darkened room, which allowed the person to see through the shell.

 Perfect?
 No, not really.